tszhong0411/zsh-web/README.md

 ## 🤝🏻 Contributing

-Contributions to Zsh On Web are welcome!
+Contributions to Zsh Web are welcome!
 If you'd like to contribute new features, bug fixes, or improvements, please fork the repository, make your changes, and submit a pull request.

 ## ❤️ Credits

-Zsh On Web is developed and maintained by [tszhong0411](https://honghong.me).
+Zsh Web is developed and maintained by [tszhong0411](https://honghong.me).

 ## 🪪 License